mgp/book-notes/switch-how-to-change-things-when-change-is-hard.markdown

 * The third surprise is that what looks like resistance is often a lack of clarity.
 If the Rider isn't sure of what direction to go, he leads the Elephant in circles.
 * If you want people to change, you must provide crystal-clear direction.
 Otherwise the rider will spin his wheels.
 * Distilling this into three parts: Direct the Rider, motivate the Elephant, and shape the Path.

+### Chapter 2: Find the Bright Spots

+* Bright spots, or successes worth emulating, solve the "not invented here" problem, where people have a knee-jerk, skeptical response to imported solutions.
+* In situations where change is needed, the Rider can see too many problems and spend too much time sizing them up, thereby dooming the effort.
+* Bright spots are your best hope for directing the Rider in such situations when you're trying to bring about change.
+* Solutions-focused therapists pose the Miracle Question: "If all your troubles were solved over overnight, what is the first small sign of this that you'd see in the morning?"
+* They then pose to the Exception Question: "When is the last time you saw a little bit of the miracle?"
+* By answering this question the client is offering up proof that he or she has already solved the problem, even in some circumstances.
+* The bright spot philosophy in a single question is to ask yourself, "What is working and how can we do more of it?"
+* The Rider's capacity for analysis is endless; even successes can look like problems to an overactive Rider.
+* Big problems are typically solved not by big solutions, but by a series of smaller solutions.
+This asymmetry is why the Rider's analysis can backfire so easily.
+* We must ask less of "What's broken, and how can we fix it?" and instead ask "What's working, and how can we do more of it?"
+* Our predilection for the negative creates a problem focus for our Rider; by focusing on bright spots we can create a solution focus.